eusoff-hackers/Eusoff-Laundary-bot/README.md

 For telegram bot API we are using pyTelegramBotAPI (https://pypi.org/project/pyTelegramBotAPI/)

+## Versions

+V1.0 - The hardware system is able to receive data reliably from one washing machine from one laundry room.
+Backend provides an API for clients to make query requests, these API reflect real-time data.

 ## Requirement

 Please install theses modules/libraries before running on your device